 They are detailed reports of cash that moved in and out of a business account in a financial year.
 Cash flow statements measure the cash-based transactions a company makes in a year, including investments.
-Look for companies that finance a majority of their requirements through non-cash flow activities as lesser cash expenditure usually implies a low-risk business.
+Look for companies that finance most of their requirements through non-cash flow activities, as lesser cash expenditure usually implies a low-risk business.

-Understanding a company’s financial reports can be the difference between a risky buy and a confident one.
-Tickertape’s Screener and Stock Pages give quantitative data regarding a company’s financials like income statement, balance sheet, and cash flow.
-You can filter these statements with over 150 filters listing companies based on total assets, total debt, free cash flow, raw materials, employee cost and make confident decisions.
+Understanding a company’s financial reports can differentiate between a risky buy and a confident one.
+Tickertape Stock Screener and Stock Pages give quantitative data regarding a company’s financials, like income statements, balance sheets, and cash flow.
+You can filter these statements with over 150 filters listing companies based on total assets, total debt, free cash flow, raw materials, and employee cost and make confident decisions.

 Simply put, earnings are the money that a company makes.
 However, you may know them as net income, bottom line or profit; they all mean the same.
 Take the case of Bata.
-Subtract all the costs required to produce their footwear like manufacturing costs, cost of goods acquired and inventory from their income from sales, franchises and you will get their earnings (profit).
+Subtract all the costs required to produce their footwear, like manufacturing costs, cost of goods acquired, and inventory from their income from sales and franchises, and you will get their earnings (profit).

 Thus, you must invest in companies that have high earnings sustained over a period of time.
 Higher profits are good business.
 It is also the same for investment and economics in general.

 Companies release quarterly reports detailing earnings, earnings per share and earnings from current operations for the most recent quarter.
 This indicates the current standing of a company.

 These are notoriously difficult to predict accurately.
 They are calculated by subtracting forecasted expenses from forecasted income.
 You can use a company’s financial statements from the current quarter to gauge how it might grow over the next ones.